TTTTMMMM/chairLocations/README.md

 Create the context file and Context.Provider (see AuthContext.js)

-There are two ways to "consume" the contexts inside a <ins>class</ins> component:
+There are two ways to "consume" the contexts inside a <ins>class</ins> component (see MainPage.tsx):

 1. [Define a static variable](https://www.youtube.com/watch?v=WkBXRQfpifc):